 Toritoh 鳥藤 豊洲市場店

-A chicken restaurant run by Torifuji, a wholesaler specialising in chicken meat established in 1907.
+Toritoh, a chicken restaurant run by Torifuji, a wholesaler specialising in chicken meat established in 1907, is located in Koto Ward.
 It opened inside the Toyosu Market in 2018, following three other restaurants in the Meiji and Tsukiji areas.

 Find out more about Toritoh here on Google maps.